nickolashkraus/nickolaskraus-io/site/content/posts/my-vim-configuration-2025.md

 #### [vim-markdown][vim-markdown]
 vim-markdown is a Vim plugin that enhances Markdown editing by adding features that are not available in Vim by default.

+#### [vim-anyfold][vim-anyfold]
+vim-anyfold is a Vim plugin that provides automatic code folding functionality.
+It's designed to intelligently fold code structures in any programming language without requiring language-specific configuration.

 #### [vim-polyglot][vim-polyglot]
 vim-polyglot is a language pack plugin for Vim and Neovim that bundles syntax